-In 2013, a company was established to manage the development of a planned standard (1435mm) gauge rail network of over 2000km.
-The first section will be 171km from the port of Sohar to Buraimi on the border with UAE, where it will connect with Etihad Rail.
-Also in 2013, a feasibility study was commissioned for a metro or light rail transit system in the capital, Masqat (Muscat).
+In 2013, a company was established to manage the development of a new standard (1435mm) gauge rail network of over 2000km.
+An initial section of 207km would have run from the port of Sohar to the UAE border, where it would connect with the network of that country.
+Little progress was made and were shelved.

 In 2021, the Oman National Spatial Strategy announced new projects including a passenger railway from Muscat to Sohar, and a light rail metro for Muscat.